blu3r4y/python-for-java-developers/README.md

 If you are a Java developer and want to get a quick glance at Python, this course is for you.

+## Course Guide

-## Start an interactive notebook
+### Start an interactive notebook

-If you want to play around with Python locally, you may start a stand-alone notebook:
+If you want to play around with Python locally, you may start a stand-alone notebook.

     python -m pip install -r requirements.txt
     python -m jupyter lab --notebook-dir .

-## Show the presentation

-If you want to render the presentation locally, use Vite:

-    npm install
-    npm run dev